zopefoundation/zope.app.security/README.txt

  * zope.authentication - the IAuthentication interface and related utilities.
  * zope.principalregistry - the global principal registry and its zcml directives.
- * zope.localpermission - the LocalPermission class that implements persistent
+ * zope.app.localpermission - the LocalPermission class that implements
-   permissions.
+   persistent permissions.

 The rest of functionality that were provided by this package is merged into ``zope.security`` and ``zope.publisher``.